valkey-io/valkey-rfc/ValkeyLDAP.md

   - `ldap.search_scope`: the LDAP search scope.
 Possible values `base`, `one`, `sub` (default: `sub`)
   - `ldap.search_dn_attribute`: the attribute that contains the DN of the user entry (default: `"entryDN"`)

+### Scalability of authentication requests

+Scalability will be achieve using two stratgegies:

+* LDAP connection pooling and muiltiplexing
+* Parallel authentication processes with asynchronous I/O

+#### LDAP connection pool

+The module should be able to limit the number of LDAP connections it uses and should use a connection pool to avoid the overhead of opening a new connection for each authentication request.

+Since the module supports configuring multiple LDAP servers for redundancy, it should manage a connection pool for each LDAP server.

+The number of connections present in the pool should be configurable, and be modifiable at runtime.

+The LDAP protocol allows to use a single connection to perfom multiple `bind` operations, this means that we can safely re-use the connections from the pool to process multiple authentication requests from different users.

+#### Parallelism of authentication processes

+As described in section [Authentication flow](#authentication-flow), the LDAP authentication process should be done in the background to avoid blocking other commands, and other authentication requests, since the authentication operation duration might depend on network latencies.

+The authentication requests should be processed by a thread from a thread pool, and make use of asynchronous I/O when running LDAP operations to allow even more parallelism without requiring too many threads.

+The thread pool allows to limit the memory and CPU resources used by the module to avoid impacting the Valkey core performance.